 For some members of our society, legal protection may be necessary even after they have entered adulthood.
 These individuals may have been injured in an accident, continue to suffer from an incapacitating physical illness or psychological disorder, or have some other condition that prevents them from caring for themselves.
 In these cases, a guardianship may be established.

-Guardians and Protected Persons in Minnesota
+Guardianship and Protected Persons in Minneapolis

 Guardianship is a legal arrangement that places an individual, also known as a ward or protected person, under the supervision of a guardian.
 Keep in mind that the term guardianship refers to the guardianship of the person.
 Specifically, this involves making decisions (medical, housing etc…) for the care over the persons needs.